Loading...

 Portion Control

-Reduce the portion size of the chicken biryani to limit the carbohydrate intake, which can help in minimizing the glucose spike.
+Reduce the portion size of the chicken biryani to limit the carbohydrate intake, which can help in managing the glucose spike.

 Choose Brown Rice

-If possible, prepare the biryani with brown rice instead of white rice to benefit from its slower digestion and absorption rate.
+If possible, prepare the biryani with brown rice instead of white rice.
+Brown rice has a slower absorption rate.

 healthspan-mbl